DevAlves1993/AndroidOSms/README.md

     	String location = bundleHeader.get(GenerateService.LOCATION);
     	String date = bundleHeader.get(GenerateService.DATE);
     }

+For example with RxJava:

+	{
+		Bundle bundleHeader = new Bundle();
+		Observable<ResponseSMS> responseSMS

+		private void SendMySMS() throws ServiceException
+		{
+			// the address and the senderAddress must be written on this form.
+			// the Iso code of the country concatenated to the number
+			// +XXXxxxxxxxx
+			String address = "+22500000000";
+			String senderAddress = "+22511111111";
+			String content = "Lorem Ipsum Lorem Ipsum Lorem Ipsum Lorem Ipsum";
+			SMS sms = new SMS(address,senderAddress,content);
+			RxGenerateService service = new RxGenerateService("5454656","mon code secret");
+			Token token = service.generatedToken();
+			responseSMS = service.sendSMS(sms,bundleHeader,Token);
+		}
+	}

 Mark:In order to send SMS since our API, you must first of all buy a bundle SMS with Orange.In order to to facilitate the integration of API, you have the possibility to buy a bundle "starter".